Empowering Embodied Visual Tracking with Visual Foundation Models and Offline RL: Experiments

-As previous works~\cite{luo2018end, zhong2018advat}, we further test the tracker on real-world video clips from the VOT dataset~\cite{VOT_TPAMI}.
-We analyze the tracker’s performance by inputting video frames sequentially and comparing predicted actions to actual events.
-Sequential video frame analysis reveals that the tracker’s output actions are intuitive and accurate, even when the target is occluded or exits the view.
-For instance, in the top sequence of Figure~\ref{fig:real world}, the tracker adjusts to near-zero angles and high speed moving forward during occlusion and resuming left turns once the deer reappears.
-Similarly, in the bottom sequence, the tracker reliably follows the subject in low-light conditions, with large-angle turn right action indicating rightward exits.
+We further validate the cross-domain generalization of the learned tracker in real-world videos from the VOT dataset~\cite{VOT_TPAMI} and a mobile robot.
+We analyze the tracker’s performance by inputting video frames sequentially and comparing predicted actions to human intuition.
+As shown in Figure~\ref{fig:real world}, the output actions align with our intuition, even when the target is occluded or out-of-view.
+For instance, in the top sequence, the tracker maintains near-zero angles and high speed during occlusion, then resumes left turns when the deer reappears.
+We also deploy our tracker on a mobile robot in an indoor hallway environment, featuring random pedestrian and obstacle distractions.
+We also present long continuous image sequences to show the robust tracking behavior of the robot controlled by our agent in a real-world corridor with human distractions and static obstacle occlusions, as is shown in Figure ~\ref{figs:realworldVis}.
+The implementation details and more real-world demos can be found in the supplementary material.